Mannankadu: Culture

 People celebrate festivals for Sri Vaazh Munishwarar - Veeranar temple, Sri Pillaiyar koyil (Ganesh temple) and Sri Ini Aandaar temple, Sri Munniayya Temple (West) every year apart from celebrating Pongal, Deepavali, Aayutha Pooja and Kaarthikai.

 History

 Mannangadu village has a rich history, it had got the name from Lord Rama, who went through this village to reach Sri Lanka.
 The word Mannan implies the Ayyodhya King Lord Rama.
 During British rule, it is one of the largest Agraharam village.

 Tourism

 SRI VAAZH MUNISHWARAR TEMPLE

 Temple is situated in main road of this village.
 Mother Nalla Kathayi Amman and Vaazh munishwarar are the main god of this temple.
-This temple is worshipping by many people from different areas of the State and it is famous in Delta region.
+This temple is worshipping by many people from different regions of the State and it is famous in Delta region.

 SRI JADA MUNISHWARAR TEMPLE

 Temple is situated in the Mela street of this village, nearby this temple small Vinayagar temple is also established.